reonZ/pf2e-token-hud/README.md

 Leaving this field empty will disable the feature for everybody

+## Last Status at 100%

+When enabled, the last health status string will only be used for 100% instead of the last division of the health ratio (you probably want to add at least one more string to compensate)

 ## Party as Observer

 When enabled by the GM, the module will consider any token actor in the `Party` alliance to be observable, this is useful if you don't want your players to share visions (which the regular `observer` forces) but still want them to be able to look at other player's tooltip